iRNA-COSI/APAeval/method_workflows/method_workflow_file_specifications.md

 ## Inputs

-Inputs to execution workflows are provided by APAeval.
+Inputs to method workflows are provided by APAeval.

 | # | Format | Link | Example data | Description |
 | :-- | :--- | :--- | :--- | :----------|